tkhamez/neucore/doc/Plugins.md

 **General plugins**

-They can have their own frontend and add items to the Neucore navigation menu that point to their own URL.
+They can have their own frontend, add items to the navigation menu that point to their own URL and implement console commands via Neucore (`backend/bin/console plugin {plugin_id} [args] [--opts]`).

 See this [example plugin](https://github.com/tkhamez/neucore-example-plugin) for a simple demo.